metiviem/rscons/doc/user_guide.md

     the target was built

-Importantly, Rscons uses the content of a source (dependency) file to determine whether a rebuild is necessary, not simply the timestamp of the file, which can lead to an incorrect decision being made to not rebuild when a rebuild is necessary.
+Importantly, Rscons uses the content of a source (dependency) file to determine whether a rebuild is necessary, not simply the timestamp of the file.
+This is because relying solely on the timestamp of the file can lead to an incorrect decision being made to not rebuild when a rebuild is necessary.

 ### Build Flexibility